AmariahAK/wisdom-drop/README.md

 # Motivational Wisdom of the day (August 30 2025)
 > "The only way to do great work is to love what you do."
 > --Steve Jobs

+# Self-Determination Wisdom of the day (August 31 2025)
+>"Opportunities don’t happen.
+You create them."
+> – Chris Grosser